MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/collect-logs.md

 ## Information required in a Support case

 If you encounter an issue and need help from Microsoft Support, they might ask for specific information to locate your logs.
 When you use `Send-DiagnosticData` to collect logs, it also provides key details that you'll need to share with Microsoft Support.
 After you collect logs, they are sent to the Kusto database.
-Microsoft Support can then use the provided information to locate your logs in Kusto and help you in resolving your issue.
+Microsoft Support can then use the provided information to locate your logs in Kusto and help you in resolving the reported issue.

 When requested, share the following information wih Microsoft Support: